2.0 Sun Pump FAQs

 The Sun Pump is designed to pump rainwater from open fresh and saltwater based boats.
-While it has not been officially tested in high humidity, high moisture conditions, it is fabricated from marine components, stainless steel fasteners and all electrical contacts have been treated with dielectric grease.
+While it has not been officially tested in high humidity, high moisture conditions, it is fabricated from marine components, stainless steel fasteners and all electrical contacts have been treated with dielectric grease and Corrosion XD.

 The Sun Pump should be placed at the rear of your boat, next to the transom.
-The outlet hose is connected to the pump, which draws rainwater through the bottom of the Sun Pump box.
-The pump end of the box should be situated flat in the bottom of the boat with the hose extending up and over the transom.
-The end of the hose can be affixed to the lift handle with the adjustable velcro strap.
+The outlet hose is connected to the pump, which draws rainwater through the bottom of the Sun Pump chassis.
+The pump end of the box should be situated perpendicular or parallel to the transom, flat in the bottom of the boat, with the hose extending up and over the transom.
+The end of the hose can be affixed to the lift handle with the releaseable nylon zip tie.

-The battery is rated for 7 amps and the 500 GPH bilge pump consumes an amp per hour so theoretically, it could pump for 7 hours.
-It test pumped for 7 hours but I recommend just 4 hours of continuously pumping.
+The battery is rated for 7 amp hours and the Sahara 2 bilge pump consumes an amp per hour so theoretically, it could pump for 7 hours.
+We test pumped it for 5 hours of continuously pumping and it was still going strong.
 Just how much water is that?
 Well, lets say a 16' aluminum boat has a surface area of 16' x roughly 4' = 64' square feet or 9,216 sq. in.
-500 gallons is equivalent to 231 cubic in. x 500 = 115,500 cubic in. of water divided by 9,216 sq. in. = 12" of rain per hour, for 4 hours.
+500 gallons is equivalent to 231 cubic in. x 500 = 115,500 cubic in. of water divided by 9,216 sq. in. = 12" of rain per hour, for 5 hours.
 This would be a substantial amount of rain!

 Where can I get a replacement battery?